 Summer is almost here and that means grilling, baseball, and warmer weather.
-It also means air conditioner season and this summer air conditioner repairs will come with skyrocketing costs for the refrigerant R22, more commonly known as Freon™.
+It also means air conditioning season and this summer air conditioner repairs will come with skyrocketing costs for the refrigerant R22, more commonly known as Freon™.

 “Lennox®, one of the leading air conditioner manufacturers, has offered research that shows these less expensive alternate refrigerants are not capable of working with the lubricating oil used in R22 equipment,” said Dave Moody, Vice President of Marketing at Service Experts Heating and Air Conditioning.
-“Recharging older air conditioning systems with these alternative refrigerants could actually damage the unit and create more costly problems.
+“Recharging older air conditioning systems with these alternative refrigerants may actually damage the system and create more costly problems.
 These so called drop-in refrigerants will also invalidate any applicable manufacturer’s warranty.”

 Because of the R22 phase out, the heating and cooling industry is seeing the cost to repair older air conditioners needing additional R22 refrigerant rise by 300% to 400%, and that cost is only expected to increase as summer arrives.

 New air conditioning systems use the more environmentally friendly R410A refrigerant, a different refrigerant that cannot be mixed or used in an existing air conditioner or heat pump designed for R22.
 Currently, reclamation and recycling of R22 is expected to be sufficient for existing systems, though at a much higher cost, allowing time to upgrade equipment before the phase-out period.